jqk/file-diff-grouper/README.md

 Setting `needFullChecksum` to true is useful in the scenario where there is a large directory that needs to be compared repeatedly with other directories.
 To avoid rescanning the directory every time, its complete scan result can be obtained once, and in subsequent runs `loadScanResult` can be set to true to save scanning time.

 > For example, I have a USB drive with about 50,000 files totaling 300GB.
 After scanning it with `needFullChecksum` set to true and getting the result file `result.json`, I can then compare files on the USB drive with others using only `result.json` without connecting the USB drive.

+When `compareFullChecksum` is false, it only compares the `headerChecksum` and file length.
+Avoiding reading the entire file will greatly improve the comparison speed.

+> When the file lengths are the same, and the first 10KB or 100KB are exactly the same, what is the probability that the entire files are different?

 #### 4.3.4 loadScanResult & scanResultFile